Wowbagger1994/kanji-backend/README.md

 # Full Setup and Execution

-Run all steps (installing dependencies, starting Docker, running migrations, and executing the Kanji loader) in one command.
+Run all steps (installing dependencies, starting Docker, running migrations, executing the Kanji loader, and executing NestJS backend server) in one command.
 This command simplifies the setup process for development.

 ```bash
 make all